 No two customers are the same and each customer should be treated as an individual.
-Ideally, each segment should consist of exactly one customer and the business services should be optimized for that individual.
+Ideally, each segment should consist of exactly one customer and your business services should be optimized for them.

-In most B2B cases, this 20% would amount to a handful of customers only.
-It is quite reasonable to treat these VIP customers as individual segments and provide personalized services to them in all aspects.
+In most B2B cases, this 20% would amount to just a handful of customers.
+You can treat these VIP customers as individual segments and provide hyper-personalized services to them.

 Additionally, the information is quite simple to understand and all levels of management understand this model of segmentation.